ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 - Input layer: Receives the input directly.
 - Hidden layer: Receives input from the previous layer.
-- Output layer: Recieves input from the hidden layer and then outputs the likehood for a given number between 0-9.
+- Output layer: Receives input from the hidden layer and then outputs the likehood for a given number between 0-9.

 ```python
 # First layer